sboteros/HumanActivityRecognition/CodeBook.md

 and added the labels available in `activity_labels.txt` and `features.txt` to the dataset.
 Finally, we got one database with the following variables:

-+ `subject`: Subject from whic the information was meassured.
++ `subject`: Subject from which the information was meassured.
 Integer identificator ranging from 1 to 30.
-+ `activity`: Activity performed by the subject when the meassured was taken; it can be: "LAYING", "SITTING", "WALKING", "WALKING_DOWNSTAIRS", or "WALKING_UPSTAIRS".
++ `activity`: Activity performed by the subject when the meassure was taken; it can be: "LAYING", "SITTING", "WALKING", "WALKING_DOWNSTAIRS", or "WALKING_UPSTAIRS".
 + `dataset`: String that indicates wheter the subject is in the test or the training dataset.
 It can be: "test" or "training".
 + `feature`: meassured feature; the features are available in the file `features.txt` of the downloaded data.
 + `meassure`: meassurement of the feature, normalized in the range -1 to 1.
 The meaning of each feature is explained in the file `features_info.txt` of the downloaded data.
+The units of the meassure correspond to the usual computations performed on each and the original units (standard gravity units 'g' for acceleration data, and angular velocity meassured in radians/second for the gyroscope): for example, and without being exhaustive, `mean`, `std`, `min`, and `max`, all have the same  units as the original data; `energy` is meassured in the squared of the  original data; `correlation` and `correlation` has no units.

 # Signals database